 OHCA is notified when Administrative Inquiries and follow-ups as well as annual performance reviews and follow-ups are completed.
 DHS/DDS Quality Assurance Unit also monitors the performance of DHS/DDS by conducting annual performance reviews of DHS/DDS member records to ensure member services are provided in an amount, duration and frequency which supports member Plans.
+DHS/DDS Quality Assurance documents are posted to a web-based system upon completion.
+The web-based system may be accessed by OHCA at any time.
 OHCA representatives are provided summary reports to review quality indicators on a regular basis.
 Follow-ups are sent to OHCA as they are completed.